StanfordACM/stanfordacm.github.io/_posts/2011-12-25-hack-competition-results-2.md

 **SuperGoose**

 Allowed you to get cumulative data about how active you are.
 Provides notifications on when to exercise.
-Used GreenGoose technology to sense exercise regiems.
+Used GreenGoose technology to sense exercise regimens.

 **Haiku Generator**

-Andriod app that randomly generates a Haiku.
+Android app that randomly generates a Haiku.

 **Book Pimp**